 A good place to start is with the ubiquitous velvet.
 A purple dress or statement top give the ultimate luxurious party look.
 Glamorous wide trousers or unstructured boyfriend jackets work well for the tall while petites might prefer more structured velvet.
 The Queen looked suitably regal and bang on trend in a vibrant purple wool coat and hat the day after the Pantone announcement but if head to toe feels de trop how about a Dior inspired beret, cashmere scarf, gloves or shoes?

-Our web shop gives purple opportunities in bespoke leather handbags, scarves, Cool Berry nail polish or Purple Splash lipstick.
+Our web shop gives purple opportunities in scarves, Cool Berry nail polish or Cool Lilac lipgloss.
 To create the current bold eye makeup looks try our Violet and Regal Plum eye pencils, Royal Purple, Muted Mauve or Ice Lavender eye shadows in Winter and Summer.

 If you are a Winter or Summer it’s so easy!
 But I urge Springs and Autumns to revisit your versions.
 I am a Soft Autumn and love using royal purple to add variety.
 I wear it as leather gloves, a textured handbag, structured cardigan, suede shoes, a bangle for a splash of colour or mixed with gold and kingfisher in a scarf.
 Springs look out for your Violet which has a warm tone to it and will look great as a scarf, top or accessories.